wu-wilson/unravel/readme.md

 ## ⚡ Overview

-**Unravel** is an interactive CLI tool for managing your project dependencies.
-It helps you visualize bundle sizes, track import locations, and detect circular dependencies.
+**Unravel** is an interactive CLI tool that untangles your project's dependencies—see bundle sizes, track imports, and detect circular references.

 ## 🎬 Video Demo